kingmakeress/vega_campaign/vega.md

 The basic rules for coordinating the contributors follow:
 *  Do weekly or bi-weekly meetings to refine this document and/or the chapters.
+*  Send the agenda at least three days earlier to the participants have sufficient time to organize their notes.

 ##  Working ideas